Pan Am Flight 103: Lockerbie residents

 Eleven Lockerbie residents on Sherwood Crescent were killed when the wing section hit the house at 13 Sherwood Crescent at more than 800 km/h and exploded, creating a crater 47 m long and with a volume of 560 m3.
 The property was completely destroyed and its two occupants were killed.
 Their bodies were never found.
 Several other houses and their foundations were destroyed, and 21 others were damaged beyond repair.

 A family of four was killed when their house at 15 Sherwood Crescent exploded.
 A couple and their daughter were killed by the explosion in their house at 16 Sherwood Crescent.
-Their son witnessed a fireball engulfing his home from a neighbour's garage, where he had been repairing his sister's bicycle.
-The other Lockerbie residents who died were two widows aged 82 and 81, who also both lived in Sherwood Crescent; they were the two oldest victims of the disaster.
+Their son witnessed a fireball engulfing his home from a neighbor's garage, where he had been repairing his sister's bicycle.
+The other Lockerbie residents who died were two widows aged 81 and 82, who also both lived in Sherwood Crescent; they were the two oldest victims of the disaster.

 Patrick Keegans, Lockerbie's Catholic priest, was preparing to visit friends around 7:00 that evening with his mother, having recently been appointed a parish priest of the town.
 Keegans' house at 1 Sherwood Crescent was the only one on the street that was not either destroyed by the impact or gutted by fire.
-According to a BBC article on the fire published in 2018, Keegans had gone upstairs to make sure that he had hidden his mother's Christmas present, and recalls, "Immediately after that, there was an enormous explosion".
-Following this, "the shaking stopped and to his surprise he was uninjured".
+According to a BBC article on the fire published in 2018, Keegans had gone upstairs to make sure that he had hidden his mother's Christmas present, and recalls, "Immediately after that, there was an enormous explosion."
+Following this, "the shaking stopped and to his surprise he was uninjured."
 Keegans' mother was also unharmed, having been shielded from debris by a refrigerator-freezer.

 Many of the passengers' relatives, most of them from the US, arrived there within days to identify the dead.
-Volunteers from Lockerbie set up and staffed canteens which stayed open 24 hours a day and offered relatives, soldiers, police officers, and social workers free sandwiches, hot meals, beverages, and counselling.
+Volunteers from Lockerbie set up and staffed canteens which stayed open 24 hours a day and offered relatives, soldiers, police officers, and social workers free sandwiches, hot meals, beverages, and counseling.
 The people of the town washed, dried, and ironed every piece of clothing that was found once the police had determined they were of no forensic value, so that as many items as possible could be returned to the relatives.
-The BBC's Scotland correspondent, Andrew Cassell, reported on the 10th anniversary of the bombing that the townspeople had "opened their homes and hearts" to the relatives, bearing their own losses "stoically and with enormous dignity", and that the bonds forged then continue to this day.
+The BBC's Scotland correspondent, Andrew Cassell, reported on the 10th anniversary of the bombing that the townspeople had "opened their homes and hearts" to the relatives, bearing their own losses "stoically and with enormous dignity," and that the bonds forged then continue to this day.

-Prior alerts
+Early warnings

-Two alerts were released shortly before the bombing.
+Two alerts were made shortly before the bombing.